Phone or broadband switching without consent

 Companies use a variety of sales and marketing activities to gain customers and while the majority of these are carried out responsibly, some companies may attempt to gain customers through dishonest activities such as mis-selling.

-There are various forms of mis-selling, one of which is known as “slamming” which is where customers are switched from one company to another without their knowledge or consent.
+There are various forms of mis-selling, one of which is known as “slamming” which is where customers are switched - or attempted to be switched - from one company to another without their express knowledge and/or consent.

 In some cases, you might only be aware of this once you’ve received a bill from a different company.

 What is Ofcom's role in relation to slamming?

 Ofcom considers slamming to be totally unacceptable and an extreme form of mis-selling.

 Tackling slamming remains an important priority are for Ofcom and we have introduced tough rules to clamp down on slamming.
 Telecoms firms found breaching our rules can face fines of up to 10 per cent of their annual turnover

 In March 2010 Ofcom introduced strengthened regulations (for residential and small business customers) designed to protect consumers from the risks of mis-selling and slamming of telephone services.
 These regulations were further strengthened in June 2015 extending the rules to mis-selling and slamming of broadband services.

 - prohibit inappropriate sales and marketing activity, including slamming;